adam-mcdaniel/lite/README.md

 ![Header](assets/header.png)

-A lightweight and extensible text editor for the terminal with a custom scripting language, implemented in a few thousand lines of Rust.
+Lite is a lightweight and extensible text editor for the terminal with a custom scripting language, implemented in a few thousand lines of Rust.
 I created this project to learn more about text editors and to experiment with building a simple editor from scratch!

 I also wanted to explore the idea of a tiny core editor with a scripting language used to facilitate highly customized editing workflows.